 The directors ensure the Company, as part of Lloyds Banking Group plc, works toward achieving Lloyds Banking Group plc's customer ambitions by focussing on customer fair value and by treating customers fairly.
 The Board meets on a regular basis and directors have also worked to agree customer plans, regularly reviewing customer behaviour, customer pricing and repayment of customer loans, to understand areas where improvements can be made.
-As we work through the longer lasting impacts of the Public Health Crisis caused by the global pandemic, and potential consequences for customers of the emerging challenges of more recent geopolitical events, the Company continues to support customers in longer term financial difficulty with a range of debt management options including repayment plans which allow customers to make reduced payments for 6 to 12 months.
-Additionally for customers with extended wait times for new vehicles due to the supply challenges, we have developed our balloon refinance proposition as an option for them to finance their existing vehicle for longer.
+The Company has tightened it's affordability controls in response to cost of living pressures driven by the geopolitical uncertainty as a result of the conflict between Russia and Ukraine, this includes increasing living costs in line with inflation and adjusting the energy cost component to reflect the increased energy cap.
+The Company supports customers in longer term financial difficulty with a range of debt management options including repayment plans which allow customers to make reduced payments for 6 to 12 months.
+Lead times for new vehicles continue to be extended due to the supply challenges, with some signs of this easing in the fourth quarter of 2022.
+Our balloon refinance proposition is offered as an option for customers to finance their existing vehicle for longer.